willjp/supercli/README.rst

   script-editors and the like)
 * make logging.WhiteList work like Blacklist works.
 * WhiteList and BlackList need to be able to be used together
+* Show a more generic use of command in picture..

 Thanks